virgesmith/neworder/README.md

 ```
 [no 0/1] SUCCESS
 ```

-In the output above, each line has a prefix in square brackets contains the following information for debugging purposes:
-- Source of message: `no` if logged from the framework itself, `py` if logged from python code (via the `neworder.log()` function).
-- the process id ('rank' in MPI parlance) and the total number of processes ('size' in MPI parlance) - in serial mode these default to 0/1.

 The 'model' configuration is here: [examples/hello_world/config.py](examples/hello_world/config.py).
 This file refers to a second file in which the "model" is defined, see [examples/hello_world/greet.py](examples/hello_world/greet.py)